UMAprotocol/UMIPs/UMIPs/umip-95.md

 ### Nesting of the contracts:

-1. `Perpetual.sol`, now called `PerpetualPoolParty.sol` is a derived contract that inherit from `PerpetualLiquidatable.sol`, now called `PerpetualLiquidatablePoolParty.sol`.
+1. `PerpetualPoolParty.sol` is a derived contract that inherit from `PerpetualLiquidatablePoolParty.sol`.
-2. `PerpetualLiquidatable.sol`, now called `PerpetualLiquidatablePoolParty.sol` is derived contract that inherit from `PerpetualPositionManager.sol`, now called `PerpetualPositionManagerPoolParty.sol`.
+2. `PerpetualLiquidatablePoolParty.sol` is derived contract that inherit from `PerpetualPositionManagerPoolParty.sol`.
-3. `PerpetualPositionManager.sol`, now called `PerpetualPositionManagerPoolParty.sol` is derived contract that inherit from `FeePayer.sol`, now called `FeePayerParty.sol`.
+3. `PerpetualPositionManagerPoolParty.sol` is derived contract that inherit from `FeePayerParty.sol`.

 Each one of those contracts have its own library for gas optimization:
 1. `PerpetualPoolPartyCreator.sol` uses `PerpetualPoolPartyLib.sol` for gas optimization.